splunk/public-o11y-docs/gdi/kube-controller-manager/kube-controller-manager.md

 **Note:** This monitor is deprecated in favor of the `prometheus-exporter` monitor.
 Switch to the Prometheus Exporter as the Smart Agent is deprecated.
 All Prometheus labels are converted directly to Infrastructure Monitoring dimensions.
 To learn more, see {ref}`prometheus-exporter`.

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `kube-controller-manager` monitor by using the SignalFx Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `kube-controller-manager` monitor by using the SignalFx Smart Agent Receiver.

 Use this integration to export Prometheus metrics from the [kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).